Heydar Aliyev: Relations with Russia

-Relations with US
+Relations with the US

 Establishing closer relations and developing cooperation with the US were among the main goals of Aliyev's foreign policy.
 He stated in one of his speeches regarding this issue: “The relations of Azerbaijan with the United States are important as we need to learn the Western democracy, culture, achievements, to benefit from them, to use and apply them in Azerbaijan.
 In this regard, the United States is a special country for us."
 Relations between the two countries strengthened after oil contracts were signed.
 Aliyev paid his first official visit to the US and met with President Bill Clinton on 1 August 1997.
 They signed a Joint Statement on future relations between the US and Azerbaijan in defense and military issues.
 During this trip (27 July-5 August 1997), a statement on intentions of formation of bilateral dialogue between the US and Azerbaijan regarding energy issues and the general agreement between the Government of the Azerbaijani Republic, the National Bank, and the US Export-Import Bank on the promotion of projects were signed.
 Additionally, 4 agreements on development and production sharing for the Azerbaijani sector of the Caspian Sea were signed.
 After the visit, Aliyev issued an order on “Measures to expand partnership relations between the Republic of Azerbaijan and the United States” on 2 September 1997.
 Azerbaijan joined a US-lead international coalition against terrorism after 11 September attacks, and sent a military contingent to Afghanistan.
 An amendment to the Freedom Support Act was adopted on 24 October 2002 by the US Senate to allow a US president to temporarily waive Section 907, which used to forbid to export any financial or humanitarian support to Azerbaijan.